mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/getting-started.md

 The [free online training materials](https://gettingstarted.mendixcloud.com/link/home) that Mendix provides are built in a modular fashion.
 This means that you can skip modules depending on your knowledge, or only complete the knowledge checks to see if you need more information about a specific topic.

-In addition to Mendix being free to try and evaluate, the Mendix Community Edition gives all users unlimited access to the platform and community environments.
+In addition to Mendix being free to try and evaluate, the Mendix Free Edition gives all users unlimited access to the platform and community environments.
 For more details, see [Can I Evaluate Mendix Before I Buy?](#evaluate-before) below.

 ## 2 How Can I Kick-Start My App Development Project? {#starter-apps}